Craft-Idea-Studio/Craft-Idea-Studio/README.md

 JavaScript: I leverage JavaScript to add interactivity and dynamic functionality to websites.

 Design:</br>
-Penpot: I utilize Penpot for collaborative design and prototyping, fostering seamless communication with teams.
+Penpot:</br>I utilize Penpot for collaborative design and prototyping, fostering seamless communication with teams.</br>
-GIMP: My image editing tool of choice for creating and manipulating graphics for web projects.
+GIMP:</br>My image editing tool of choice for creating and manipulating graphics for web projects.

 Productivity:</br>
-Google Suite (Word, Sheets, Presentation): I'm proficient in using Google's suite of productivity tools for documentation, data management, and presentations.
+Google Suite (Word, Sheets, Presentation):</br>I'm proficient in using Google's suite of productivity tools for documentation, data management, and presentations.</br>
-LibreOffice: I'm familiar with LibreOffice's suite of document creation and editing applications.
+LibreOffice:</br>I'm familiar with LibreOffice's suite of document creation and editing applications.</br>
-Microsoft Office: I have experience using Microsoft Office for various tasks, including document creation and presentations.
+Microsoft Office:</br>I have experience using Microsoft Office for various tasks, including document creation and presentations.

 Projects:</br>
 This repository will house my projects, demonstrating my skills and showcasing my creative approach to web development and design.